-- A [settings] section containing the needed settings: os_build, arch_build and the regular settings os, arch, compiler, build_type and so on. - An [env] section with a PATH variable pointing to your installed toolchain.
+- A [settings] section containing the regular settings: os, arch, compiler and build_type depending on your library.
+These settings will identify your binary. - An [env] section with a PATH variable pointing to your installed toolchain.
 Also any other variable that the toolchain expects (read the docs of your compiler).
 Some build systems need a variable SYSROOT to locate where the host system libraries and tools are.